PramodKumarYadav/WebdriverCI/readme.md

     - [X] Choice of browser is to be made outside tests (either via CI or command line).
 In case if you dont want to do that, there should be a option for user to define a default driver with which all tests could be run.
     - [ ] Tests should be atomic and independent of each other (to allow running in parallel)
     - [ ] Tests should run in parallel (to keep test feedback fast and to encourage more tests)
-- [ ] Use of docker files to setup test environment
+- [X] Use of docker files to setup test environment
-    - To allow tests to run distributed (not same as parrallel)
+    - [X] To allow tests to run distributed on a grid (not same as parrallel)
-    - To allow a consistent setup across test machines.
+    - [ ] To allow a consistent setup across test machines.
+    - [ ] To create a test container to also run tests from container (entrypoint) -not just from localhost -GRID (which needs local setup)
 - [ ] Use of CI to run tests with each merge in master
 - [ ] Use of reports (html) & CI parceable